How do I get in the mood??

 Crap, I can’t see anything.
 Damn!
 She needed to get a better look

 Come on, bimbo, come up for air.
-I know he do
+I know he doesn’t last that long.

 Her discomfort increased as the noise from their passion became more intense.